Inter-procedural Two-Variable Herbrand Equalities: Unrestricted Programs

-\begin{theorem} Assume that $n$ is the number of program variables and $m$ is the cardinality of the set $S$.
-Then we have: \begin{description} \item[Approximate $T$-subsumption.]
-For finite sets $E,E'$ of two-variable equalities, it is decidable whether $\bigwedge E$ approximately $T$-subsumes $\bigwedge E'$ or not. \item[Approximate $T$-compactness.]
-Every $T$-satisfiable conjunction of a set $E$ of two-variable equalities is approximately $T$-subsumed by a conjunction of a subset of at most ${\cal O}(n^2 \cdot m^2)$ equalities in $E$. \end{description} \end{theorem} \IfShort{A proof is provided in the long version of this paper \cite{longversion}.} \IfLong{For a proof see Appendix \ref{a:genapprsubcompact-proof}.} Due to Theorem \ref{t:genapprsubcompact}, representations of the greatest solutions of the constraint systems {\bf S} and {\bf R} can be effectively computed.
-By that, we arrive at our main result: \begin{theorem} Assume that all right-hand sides of assignments in an arbitrary program contain at most one variable.
+Due to Theorem~\ref{t:genapprsubcompact}, representations of the greatest solutions of the constraint systems {\bf S} and {\bf R} can be effectively computed.
+By that, we arrive at our main result: \begin{theorem} Assume that all right-hand sides of assignments of a program contain at most one variable.
 Then all valid inter-procedurally two-variable Herbrand equalities can be inferred. \end{theorem}

-The proof is analogous to the proof of Theorem \ref{t:restricted} --- only that Theorem \ref{t:genapprsubcompact} is used instead of Corollary \ref{c:ressubcompact}.
+The proof is analogous to the proof of Theorem~\ref{t:restricted} --- only that Theorem~\ref{t:genapprsubcompact} is used instead of Corollary~\ref{c:ressubcompact}.

-\begin{example} Consider a variant of the program from Section \ref{s:programs} where the non-ground assignments are given by:
+\begin{example} Consider a variant of the program from Section~\ref{s:programs} where the non-ground assignments are given by:

 The set of small terms then is given by $S=\{a\}$, while the set of smallest large terms is given by $\bar R=\{f(a,a,a)\}$.